dotnet/AspNetCore.Docs/aspnetcore/includes/integrationTests.md

 **Separate unit tests from integration tests into different projects**.
 Separating the tests:

 * Helps ensure that infrastructure testing components aren't accidentally included in the unit tests.
-* Allows control over which set of tests are run.
+* Allows control over which set of tests are running.